sjanhunen/dokimazo/papers/picture_on_puzzle.rst

 The Body of Christ
 ==================

-A few more puzzle pieces:

-	[1Co 12:4, 7, 12-13 KJV] 4 Now there are diversities of gifts, but the same Spirit. ...
-7 But the manifestation of the Spirit is given to every man to profit withal. ...
-12 For as the body is one, and hath many members, and all the members of that one body, being many, are one body: so also [is] Christ.
-13 For by one Spirit are we all baptized into one body, whether [we be] Jews or Gentiles, whether [we be] bond or free; and have been all made to drink into one Spirit.
-	[1Co 12:27 KJV] 27 Now ye are the body of Christ, and members in particular.

-	[Eph 4:7, 11-12 KJV] 7 But unto every one of us is given grace according to the measure of the gift of Christ. ...
-11 And he gave some, apostles; and some, prophets; and some, evangelists; and some, pastors and teachers; 12 For the perfecting of the saints, for the work of the ministry, for the edifying of the body of Christ:
-	[Eph 5:30 KJV] 30 For we are members of his body,[G4983] of his flesh, and of his bones.

-Spiritual gifts are clearly mentioned in both 1 Cor 12 and Eph 4.
-The body of Christ is also clearly mentioned.

-If these were the only verses in the Bible, we would have to conclude they are talking about the same thing.

 Both Jews and Gentiles according to the flesh are part of the husband and the bride.
 But the husband and the bride are very different.

-Uniqueness of Paul in his teaching on Adam and Christ:
-- Paul the only author that uses "body" in a symbolic sense to refer to "Body of Christ"
-- Paul plays a significant role in teaching on Mystery in scripture

-The books that Paul teaches on the body of Christ:
-- Romans
-- 1 Corinthians
-- Ephesians
-- Colossians
-- Hebrews?

-Books of Paul that discuss mystery:
-- Romans
-- 1 Corinthians
-- Ephesians
-- Colossians
-- 1 Timothy
-- 2 Thessalonians

 - When Paul is teaching about the bride or virgin (2 Cor 11:2), he clearly refers to those believers as part of the body of Christ (1 Cor 12:13)
 - Paul also clearly refers to the husband as the body of Christ in Eph.